 Rustic Pathways requires that all students have international medical insurance coverage for the duration of their travels.
 In the event of injury or illness, we will take care of your student’s well-being; however, the family is responsible for all expenses incurred for medical treatment and services received.
 Students should carry their insurance information while traveling on Rustic Pathways programs.

 We partner with Trip Mate to offer our families with an optional Travel Protection Plan (which includes primary medical coverage) for those who choose to purchase it.
-Visit Trip Mate to learn more about the plan and to view the plan document.
+Visit Trip Assure Insurance to learn more about the plan and to view the plan document.

 Students traveling internationally from the United States will need a passport.
 And many countries require that your passport be valid for at least six months from your return date.
 Renewing or obtaining a new passport can take six to eight weeks, but can be done in less than two weeks if necessary.
 Learn more by reading our post How to Get a U.S. Passport in 2 Weeks or Less.